cloudeyalimited/wordpress-engineered-by-octopodami/setup.md

 ## Support

-[Email](mailto:cloudeya@pm.me) support is available to Amazon Web Services Marketplace Customers.
-We do not offer refunds, but you may terminate your Octopodami Optimized WordPress (OOW) Stack at any time.
+[Email](mailto:orders@phooni.com) support is available to Amazon Web Services Marketplace Customers.
+We do not offer refunds, but you may terminate your WordPress Engineered by OCTOPODAMI (WEBO) Stack at any time.

 ## License